flexera-public/policy_templates/operational/fnms/schedule_fnms_reports_on_premise/README.md

 ## Prerequisites

-This policy requires the Flexnet Manager API Key Credential.
+This policy requires the Flexnet Manager NTLM Credential.
 When applying the policy select the appropriate credentials from the list for your tenant.
 If such credential doesn't exist please contact your cloud admin to create the Credential.

-The credential must contain the value **flexera_fnms_api_key** in the Provider field.
+The credential must contain the value **flexera_fnms_ntlm** in the Provider field.
 Refer to our documentation for more details on the [Credential Service](https://docs.rightscale.com/credentials/)

+If FlexNet Manager Suite is not accessible from the Internet, you will need to setup a wstunnel to provide a secure connection into the FlexNet manager system.
+For more details on wstunnel please refer to this: [https://github.com/rightscale/wstunnel](https://github.com/rightscale/wstunnel)

 ## Installation